-It couldn't be easier to recreate a Panera steak and white cheddar panini at home.
+Recreating a Panera steak and white cheddar panini at home couldn't be easier.
 Crusty bread, tangy horseradish sauce, and pickled onions take this steak and cheese from ordinary to extraordinary.

 - Comfort food - Warm, toasty sandwiches with melty cheese hit the spot anytime.